-The workshop was helpfu 1 for deepening my underst anding on manufacturing-relat ed services and trade of such services.
-1. Strongly Disagree 2.
+The workshop was helpfu l for deepening my underst anding on manufacturing-relat ed services and trade of such services.
+1. Strongly Disagree Comment: 2.
 Disagree 3.
 Agree 4.
-Strongly Agree Comment: Facilitating trade in manu facturing-related services v vill be beneficial for my econo my.
-1. Strongly Disagree 2.
+Strongly Agree Facilitating trade in manu facturing-related services v vill be beneficial for my econo my.
+1. Strongly Disagree Comment: 2.
 Disagree 3.
 Agree 4.
-Strongly Agree Comment: The best practices and rec organization. ommendations discussed d uring the workshop could be e ffective for my economy and/or 1.
-Strongly Disagree 2.
+Strongly Agree - ommendations discussed d uring the workshop could be e ffective for my economy and/or organization.
+1. Strongly Disagree Comment: 2.
 Disagree 3.
 Agree 4.
-Strongly Agree Comment: 21 21546100 51115.00 The presentations helped me understand what private e providers of services conside r to be market barriers.
-1. Strongly Disagree 2.
+Strongly Agree The presentations helped me understand what private e providers of services consider r to be market barriers.
+1. Strongly Disagree Comment: 2.
 Disagree 3.
 Agree 4.
-Strongly Agree Comment: The presentations provide d valuable insights on how these trade barriers can be add lressed.
-1. Strongly Disagree 2.
+Strongly Agree The presentations provide d valuable insights on how these trade barriers can be add lressed.
+1. Strongly Disagree Comment: 2.
 Disagree 3.
 Agree 4.
-Strongly Agree Comment:

-2 Findings and suggestions

-What were the most useful insights that you learned from today's workshop?
+Strongly Agree 2 Findings and What were the most usefu suggestions I insights that you learned f rom today's workshop? opics that were not covered or events relating to manufa in this workshop that you wou cturing-related services? ıld like to be addressed in